 A42.
-SUBSTR is used for string manipulation with column name, first position and string length used as arguments.
+SUBSTR is used for string manipulation with a column name, first position, and string length used as arguments.
 Eg. SUBSTR (NAME, 1 3) refers to the first three characters in the column NAME.

 Q43.
 What are the three DB2 date and time data types and their associated functions?